unccv/course_project/README.md

 ### Deliverables:
-Printed writeup addressing research questions above, and a jupyter notebook visualizing and summarizing your dataset.
+A writeup addressing 10 of the questions mentioned above, and a jupyter notebook visualizing and summarizing your dataset.

 ## 3. Modeling
 This is the fun part!
 Build your models, conduct experiments, look at the literature you reviewed for ideas.